PSYCHOL 2007 - Psychology in Society

 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Major Essay Summative 35% 1-5 Organisational Quiz Summative 5% 1-5 Social Quiz Summative 5% 1-5 Tutorial Attendance Summative 5% 1-5 Exam Summative 50% 1-5
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Major Essay Summative 35% 1-5 Organisational Exercise Summative 5% 1-5 Social Quiz Summative 5% 1-5 Tutorial Attendance Summative 5% 1-5 Exam Summative 50% 1-5

 Assessment Detail1.
 Major Essay on Intercultural Psychology – Electronic submission.